GOLD CREEK Galloway Stud is just three minutes from the heritage listed town of historic Braidwood, in Southern NSW, Australia.

 You will probably find that the smaller the miniatures, the bigger the price tags - to put it bluntly (it is the same with miniature horses, goats, pigs).
 Our prices are not governed solely by the size.
 Our cattle must be sweet natured, hardy and ready to reproduce (not the steers, of course!)

-A pair of small white steers will be around the $1800 mark.
+A pair of small white steers will start around the $1800 mark.
 At six to seven months old they will be quiet, halter trained and love being handled and brushed by you.

 Small heifers start at the $2500 mark each.
 At eight to nine months old they will be quiet, halter trained and love being handled and brushed by you.
 Yes, at this age they are still babies, and they are fluffy, cute and cuddly.